Focal Modulation Networks: Experiment

-Finally, we study the effect of varying the focal level (\emph{i.e.} the number of depth-wise convolution layers $L$).
+In Table~\ref{tab:aggregation_level}, we study the effect of varying the focal level (\emph{i.e.} the number of depth-wise convolution layers $L$).
 In our experiments reported above, the results show that large receptive field in general achieves better performance (LRF \textit{v.s.} SRF).
 Here, we investigate by further altering $L$.
 In additional to setting $L=2$ and $3$, we also try $L=0$, $L=1$, and $L=4$.
-As shown in Table~\ref{tab:aggregation_level}, increasing $L$ brings slight improvement and finally reaches a plateau.
+Accordingly, increasing $L$ brings slight improvement and finally reaches a plateau.
 Surprisingly, a single level with kernel size 3 can already obtain a decent performance.
 When we increase the single-level kernel size from 3 to 13, there is a slight 0.1\% drop, and a 0.4\% gap to the one with three levels but same size of receptive field (second row).
-This indicates that simply increasing the receptive field does not necessarily improve the performance, and a hierarchical aggregation for both fine- and coarse-grained context is crucial.
-We recommend $L=2,3$ as a good accuracy-speed trade-off.
+This indicates that simply increasing the receptive field does not necessarily improve the performance, and a hierarchical aggregation for both fine- and coarse-grained contexts is crucial.